gordiewhite/life/README.md

 ### Fonts

-I am currently using [Hack](http://sourcefoundry.org/hack/) as my default font, which does include Powerline support, so you don't need an additional patched font.
-In addition to this, I do have [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) installed and configured to be used for non-ascii characters.
-If you would prefer not to do this, then simply remove the `Plug 'ryanoasis/vim-devicons'` plugin from vim/nvim.
-Then, I configure the fonts in this way in iTerm2:
+Currently I am using the Inconsolata font with Powerline support so that I can have good looking file icons when I use the NERDTree plugin in vim.
+If you would like to add any other fonts into your system, add the proper .otf file to `~/.dotfiles/.config/fonts/patched-fonts` directory.

 -----